khokhani/git-practice/README.md

 - First line should be clear, accurate, and concise
 - Use proper spelling, grammar, and punctuation
 - Don't end with `.`

+## Merging

+Merging means to bring changes from one branch to another.